CRYPTO-HER/LayerEdge-bot/README.md

 **You cannot change the location directory of the software**

-### Working with a database
-* To work with the `database.db` file, you need to install the latest version of the DB Browser program.
-* You can download it here: https://sqlitebrowser.org/dl/

 ### Adding Proofs
 * In the `Data` folder, open `proofs.txt` file.
 * Add random variations of words, one per line.
 Software will use random line from the file for every proof.